Praful51/Ad_click_analysis/README.md

 # Ad_click_analysis

+**Project Overview:**

+This project focuses on analyzing user interaction with online advertisements to understand click behavior and identify factors influencing engagement.
+The primary goal is to evaluate ad performance using key metrics like Click-Through Rate (CTR), uncover high-performing and underperforming segments, and identify hidden growth opportunities.

+The analysis was carried out using exploratory data analysis (EDA), SQL queries, and interactive dashboards to derive meaningful insights related to user demographics, product performance, time-based engagement, and webpage effectiveness.

+**Dataset Description:**

+The dataset contains user-level ad interaction data where each row represents an advertisement impression shown to a user.

+It includes information about whether the user clicked on the ad, along with attributes related to user demographics, product, campaign, and time.

+**Key Columns Include:**

+is_click → Indicates whether the ad was clicked (1 = Yes, 0 = No)
+product → Product category displayed in the ad campaign_id → Campaign identifier webpage_id → Webpage where the ad was shown gender → User gender age_level → Categorized age group hour → Hour of ad impression day_of_week → Day of interaction

+**Key Metric:**

+Click-Through Rate (CTR)
+Defined as:
+CTR = Total Clicks / Total Impressions
+Used as the primary performance indicator across all segments

+**Tools Used:**

+MySQL – For writing SQL queries and performing data analysis Python (Jupyter Notebook) – For data cleaning, preprocessing, and exploratory analysis Power BI – For building interactive dashboards and visualizing key insights

 **Key Insights:**

 1. Overall CTR(Click through rate) is low (6.76%) that is out of 100% of Ad interactions only 6.76% clicked it.